 Are there any incentives to employ a trainee as a worker or Apprentice after the Traineeship?

-If you take on a young person aged 16-24 as an apprentice you may be eligible for a grant of £1,500.
+If you take on a young person aged 16-24 as an apprentice you may be eligible for an incentive payment of a £1,000.

 How can I find out more?